x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-resource-mailboxes.md

 ## Edit a resource

-1. From the list view, select the resource that you want to edit, and click the selected resource name.
+1. From the list view, select the resource that you want to edit, and click the selected resource.

 2. In the details pane, do the following: